We’ve all heard the “follow your passion” advice as a career change strategy.

 Then prepare your 10, 5, 1-3 years business plan, plan your transition and execute your plan.

-Emma, thanks so much for opening up and sharing your inspiring story with me and my fellow Second Breakers.
+Emma, thanks so much for opening up and sharing your inspiring story with me and our fellow Second Breakers.
 I wish you continuing success and health in your second act!

 (Photos by Matthew Pecora)